-This Valentine's Day, make Pink Pancakes for your loved ones for breakfast/brunch.
+Check out these Pink Pancakes for a festive family breakfast/brunch.
 It's a super easy recipe made in a blender with beets for natural color!

 If you’re looking for cute Valentine’s Day ideas that involve food, try making my Pink Pancakes!
 I mean, does it even get any cuter than that?
 Whether you’ve got a significant other, little kiddos or you want something different to celebrate Galentine’s Day, this recipe will impress everyone.
 The best part is that it’s a simple pancake recipe made in a blender with the help of one beet for natural coloring!

 These beet pancakes are a great Valentine’s Day recipe that you can prepare the night before in a blender.
 Keep it in the blender covered in the fridge and then just fry them the pancakes the next morning when you’re ready.
 I love how the color comes out pink without using any artificial coloring!

 Start by boiling or roasting a beet.
 Both methods work fine and it just depends on your preference.
 There’s no actual taste difference between each method.
 If you’re in a time crunch, you can actually just peel the beet and puree it raw.
 But I recommend cooking it and peeling after it’s cooked.
 To get that pink color, blend the cooked beet with milk.

 Right away, you’ll see that you’re in [pink] business!
 Add on the other wet ingredients and blend again until it’s smooth and looks like a smoothie.
 Next add the dry ingredients.
 This time, pulse until you don’t see any flour streaks but the mixture is still lumpy.

 And that’s basically the batter for these pink pancakes.
 Now you can store it in the fridge until you’re ready to make the pancakes or heat a pan/griddle and get cooking right away.